Keith-PVL/keithmcintosh.github.io/tempposts/ 2016-10-17-the-end-of-the-adventure.md

 ---
 layout: post
-title: 'The End of The Adventure'
+title: "The End of The Adventure"
 date: 17-Oct-2016
 categories: tbd
 ---